 We were in for a long night.
 OK, I said, we don’t have to talk to the ghosts.
 I saw a Scrabble board on a hutch behind her.
 “Want to play a game?”

 Cory and Jennifer had warned us that the library has the most ghost activity, but it drew us in with its warmth and light.
 We dumped the tiles on the wide-plank floor, opened up some chips and salsa, and began rounds of speed Scrabble.

-When the device on the mantle in the living room started beeping again, Susanne froze.
+When the device in the living room started beeping again, Susanne froze.
 We turned to look.
 Nothing.